egirna/icapeg/DEVELOPER-GUIDE.md

   - #### **Description**

-    It's used for preparing the http response before returning it.
+    It's used for preparing the HTTP response before returning it.
 It's used for **REQMOD** only.

   - #### **Parameters**